MachinisteWeb/node-atlas/README.en.md

 ### Websockets Exchanges ###

-To keep a link between Client-side and Server-side part of website, NodeAtlas use [Socket.IO](http://socket.io/) (more details on official website).
+To keep a link between client-side and server-side part of the website, NodeAtlas use [Socket.IO](http://socket.io/) (more details on official website).

-Thanks to this, you could change in real time data on your page, but also change data from another tabs or browsers.
+Thanks to this, you could change in real-time data on your page, but also change data from another tabs or browsers.

 With this following files: